TheNextGuy32/Cosmopolitos/README.md

 ### Libraries
 -----------
-Cosmopolitos uses 3JS and HTML5 Canvas to render graphs and geometry.
+Cultural Diffusion uses 3JS and HTML5 Canvas to render graphs and geometry.
 Use the WASD keys to move the camera within the 3D scene.

-To view the project, open JS/index.html within the web browser of your choice.

-To run the Python MatPlotLib version, cd to the Python directory using the Anaconda command prompt and use the command 'python abc.py'

 ----------------------------
 Copyright 2015 Oliver Barnum